bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-01-cigna-quoting-and-enrollment-portals.md

 ### Accomplishments

 My biggest personal accomplishment was conquering the huge learning curve of domain knowledge and enterprise exposure as a junior developer.

-My biggest accomplishment for the company of this time period was successfully supporting one of the biggest clients, CIGNA, as well as raising the bar on design and test document writing and standards.

 My longest lasting accomplishment is the previously-mentioned bulk premium rating tool, which is still in use today and continues to save countless hours for an entire team of rate analysts.